TeddyGavi/tinyapp/README.md

 - This web app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.

 ### Goals
-- Build a simple multipage web app:
+- Build a simple multi-page web app:
   - [x] authentication protection
   - [x] reacts to a users logged in state
   - [x] allows for CRUD operations